RafalW3bCraft/garage-management-system/ENVIRONMENT_SETUP.md

 If you need help getting API keys or have questions:

-1. **MessageCentral Support:** Check their documentation for API setup
-2. **Twilio Support:** Their WhatsApp Business API has detailed guides
+1. **Twilio Support:** Their WhatsApp Business API has detailed guides
-3. **Application Issues:** Check the console logs for specific error messages
+2. **Application Issues:** Check the console logs for specific error messages

 Your application is fully functional - these API keys just enable the external messaging features!